-Holy Cross Greek Orthodox School of Theology is an Orthodox Christian seminary and graduate school of theology centered on the Trinitarian faith as revealed by Jesus Christ and as preserved in its fullness, genuineness, and integrity by the one, holy, catholic, and apostolic Church.
-The school embodies the historic and specific educational mission of the Ecumenical Patriarchate of Constantinople and its Archdiocese in the United States.
-Holy Cross educates its students to articulate and understand the biblical, historical, dogmatic, ethical, and liturgical traditions of the Orthodox Church.
-Students are prepared to become future Orthodox clergy and lay leaders who demonstrate faith, sensitivity, and compassion as they cultivate an attitude of offering a service of truth and love in the world.
-Through its graduate degree programs, Holy Cross offers men and women the opportunity to become spiritually mature persons through immersion in worship, theological studies, and service to community.
+Holy Cross Greek Orthodox School of Theology is an Orthodox Christian seminary and graduate school of theology founded on the Trinitarian faith as revealed by Jesus Christ and as preserved in its fullness, genuineness, and integrity by the one, holy, catholic, and apostolic Church.
+The school embodies the historic and specific educational mission of the Ecumenical Patriarchate of Constantinople within the Greek Orthodox Archdiocese of America.
+Holy Cross educates its students to integrate the biblical, historical, dogmatic, ethical, and liturgical traditions of the Orthodox Church into a life of worship and spiritual formation.
+Students are prepared to become future Orthodox clergy and lay leaders, as well as to pursue further theological and pastoral education.

-Holy Cross Greek Orthodox School of Theology Faculty 2020-2021
+Holy Cross Greek Orthodox School of Theology Faculty 2021-2022